DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-bar-codes/code-128.md

 In the [property grid](../../report-designer-tools/ui-panels/property-grid-tabbed-view.md), expand the **Symbology** list and specify the following property specific to **Code 128**:

 * **Character Set**

 	Specifies the set of symbols which can be used when setting the barcode's text.

+* **FNC1 Functional Character**

+    A substring/character that serves as the placeholder for the FNC1 functional character.

+* **FNC2 Functional Character**

+    A substring/character that serves as the placeholder for the FNC2 functional character.

+* **FNC3 Functional Character**

+    A substring/character that serves as the placeholder for the FNC3 functional character.

+* **FNC4 Functional Character**

+    A substring/character that serves as the placeholder for the FNC4 functional character.